rudionrails/cottontail/README.md

 gem 'cottontail'
 ```

-## Usage
+## Usage: Simple consumer

-When using this gem, you should already be familiar with RabbitMQ and, idealy, Bunny as it's a wrapper around it.
+When using this gem, you should already be familiar with RabbitMQ and, idealy, Bunny as it is used internally.
 Given we place our code into `worker.rb`, we can define a simple class like so:.

 ```ruby
 require 'cottontail'